 Why?
-Quite simply, you need to know what you’re aiming for when you start working on improving your self-esteem.
+Quite simply, so that you know what you’re aiming for when you start working on improving your self-esteem.

 This is a relationship site, so why am I focusing on self-esteem, self-respect and self-confidence?

-Well, if you can love yourself and aren't worried about (and drained by) trying to please everyone just so that they won’t reject you, you're far more likely to build healthy relationships.
+Well, if you can love yourself and not be worried about (and drained by) trying to please other people just so that they won’t reject you, you’ll be far more likely to build healthy relationships.

 You’ll be much more likely to find a suitable partner.
 Rather than being dependent on him or her, the two of you are more likely to be interdependent.
-You’ll be happy to allow each other the freedom to develop, have friends and hobbies - independent of the relationship.
+You’ll be happy to allow each other the freedom to develop and have friends and hobbies outside of the relationship.

-So you can see - it's very important for you to know how to build self-esteem (your own, but that of your children too of course!).
+So you can see that knowing how to build self-esteem (your own, but that of your children too, of course) is really important!

 What is self-esteem?